 "I thought Wardens were our allies, why are they shooting at us?"

 Another flurry of shots plucked against the rock wall behind them.
 Debris trickled to the road as delayed thunderous booms echoed off the rocks.
 Hanne and the Dragoons were trapped.
 If they moved farther down the Tower, it would only expose them.
-Climbing up put them at a dangerous angle, exposing them to the shooters.
+Climbing up put them at a dangerous angle.
 Something about the timing and location of the attack roused Hanne's suspicions.
 It all lined up somehow, and she bet that Crow knew The Tower well.

 To his left, Astrid stirred, "I see movement."
 She pulled up her rifle and took potshots at the road in the valley.
 In one swift movement, Crow snatched the rifle out of her hands and tossed it to the path behind them.